MusicSchool of Arts, English and Languages | PhD

 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent).

-- SARC has dedicated performance and audio recording facilities in the Sonic Arts Research Centre (SARC) and Music Building (Harty Room and Harty Studio).
+- SARC has dedicated performance and audio visual recording facilities in the SARC and Music buildings (Harty Room and Harty Studio).

 - SARC's Interaction Lab is a multi-use space for installations, experimentation and cross-disciplinary research.